torand/openapi2java/README.md

 ## Overview

 Include this Maven plugin in any Java project implementing a REST client (or server) to enable a [Contract First](https://dzone.com/articles/designing-rest-api-what-is-contract-first) build workflow.
-The current version supports the OpenAPI 3.1.x specification, using either YAML or JSON formats.
+The current version supports OpenAPI 3.0.x and 3.1.x specifications, using either YAML or JSON formats.

 The OpenAPI specification file is read, parsed and validated using the excellent [Swagger Parser](https://github.com/swagger-api/swagger-parser/) library.
 POJOs (classes or enums) for the representation model are output to a 'model' subdirectory using Java or Kotlin syntax.